utkarshpratap2002/learnedinDITISS/fcn-docs/day12/day12.md

 ### GRE Tunnel

-Before we get into the technolgy, we need to understand that with standard NAT, ther eis a problem faced in the industry.
+Before we get into the technolgy, we need to understand that with standard NAT, there is a problem faced in the industry.
 Every time you can use Overloading of NAT and expect to have a stable connection as ability to be communicate fromthe outside to the inside isn't possible, therefore to get the better view at the problem, look at problem statement.

 **Problem statement** -